 9. “The Clam Man” — The recorded version of “Clam Man” that a small contingent of the public has heard was cut near the end of Ahbez’s life in the 1990s.
 He was, at that time, working with a young collaborator named Joe Romersa who posted this fantastic song to his Shadowbox Studio site in the early 2000s, but was forced to remove it for legal reasons.
-Those of us who nabbed the MP3 count ourselves amongst the fortunate, for it remains one of Ahbez’s most mysterious tracks in his entire oeuvre.
-I recently found out, however, that Ahbez had recorded an earlier version of “The Clam Man,” during the 1970s, with Dave De La Vega as engineer.
+Those of us who nabbed the MP3 count ourselves amongst the fortunate—for it remains one of the most mysterious tracks in the Ahbez canon.
+I recently found out, however, that the composer recorded an earlier version of “The Clam Man,” during the 1970s, with Dave De La Vega as producer/engineer.
 (Dave released several Ahbez singles on his Elefunt Records).
-As to the song itself, Romersa told me it was written for Ahbez’s Baja area friend, Cruz, whom everyone called “The Clam Man.”
+As to the song itself: Romersa told me it was written for Ahbez’s Baja area friend, Cruz, whom everyone called “The Clam Man.”
 (See Cruz’s story here.)
-Musically, the tone poem evokes the mysteriousness of these two vagabonds who encountered one another along the mystic fringes of life’s byways.
+Musically, the tone poem evokes the mysteriousness of these two vagabonds who encountered one another on the mystic fringes of California’s byways.
 Whipping wind sounds halfway through remind of the 1960 track “Tobago”—a Del-Fi single by the solo Ahbez.
-[NOTE: we have since found out that the 1971 song titled “The Clam Man” is completely different than the ’90s one recommended here; the two merely share a title and nothing more.]
+[NOTE: we have since found out that the 1971 song titled “The Clam Man” is completely different than the nineties one recommended here; the two merely share a title and nothing more.]

 8. “Palm Springs” — Dance orchestra leader Ray Anthony nabbed this Ahbez cut from a pool of published tracks making the rounds after “Nature Boy” hit big.
 When I interviewed Anthony about it he said: “Eden had lots of songs and that’s the one I liked.”
-Sure have a way with words there, Ray!
-Musically speaking, “Palm Springs” is one of Ahbez’s moodiest ever instrumentals.
-In fact, the composer and his old nature boy pals of the 1940s used to camp out in the hills and caves around Palm Springs.
-By the time of this recording, however, the region had become a getaway for Hollywood celebrities and studio types, replete with jet-age Modern houses, hotels, and casinos.
+Sure have a way with words there Ray!
+Musically speaking “Palm Springs” is one of Ahbez’s moodiest ever instrumentals.
+In fact the composer and his old nature boy pals of the 1940s used to camp out in the hills and caves around Palm Springs.
+By the time of this recording, however, the region had transformed into a getaway for Hollywood celebrities and studio types, replete with jet-age Modern houses, hotels, and casinos.
 The mood Ahbez casts in this ode to his old stomping grounds is an ominous one, almost like a Christopher Isherwood novel from his Hollywood years, wherein middle class leisure is synonymous with withering away in the sun.
-It’s easy to overlook “Palm Springs,” but that would be a mistake.
+It’s easy to overlook “Palm Springs”; yet that would be a mistake.
 It works especially well butted up against other Ahbez tunes from the period.

 6. “Nature Girl” — Released posthumously on the Echoes from Nature Boy CD (1996), and more recently on the vinyl-only Exotic World of Eden Ahbez (2014), “Nature Girl” was actually written way back in 1948.
-The Long Beach Independent ran a ¼ page ad in ’48, announcing it as Ahbez’s follow-up to “Nature Boy,” while Nat Cole was still talking about recording it in interviews as late as 1954.
+The Long Beach Independent ran a ¼ page ad in ’48 announcing it as Ahbez’s follow-up to “Nature Boy”; while Nat Cole was still talking about recording it in interviews as late as 1954.
 Unfortunately he never did.
 Ahbez himself, however, made several versions.
-A 1962 copyrighted lead-sheet to “Nature Girl” has actual lyrics, while the version finally released on Echoes is instrumental and features Ahbez’s hand-carved bamboo flute to carry the melody.
+A 1962 copyrighted lead-sheet to “Nature Girl” has actual lyrics whilst the version finally released on Echoes is instrumental and features Ahbez’s hand-carved bamboo flute to carry the melody.
 The composer wrote many odes to his wife Anna—aka Nature Girl—but this one seems to capture her essence in the most ethereal way.

-3. “Sahara” — Around 1956, Ahbez placed three tunes with Beat Generation flautist Bob Romeo.
-He recorded them with his Jungle Sextet on the killer (and super-rare) Aphrodesia LP and then again later under the banner Bianchi and his Jungle Sex-tet (re-titled Music to Play in the Dark).
+3. “Sahara” — Around 1956 Ahbez placed three tunes with Beat Generation flautist Bob Romeo who recorded them with his Jungle Sextet on the killer (and super-rare) Aphrodesia LP and then again later under the banner Bianchi and his Jungle Sex-tet (re-titled Music to Play in the Dark).
 The album features West Coast jazz luminaries like Laurindo Almeida (guitar) and Eddie Cano (piano).
 Bob Romeo himself recorded two songs with actor James Dean earlier in ’55 and was a regular at beatnik coffeehouses around Hollywood.
-Of the three Ahbez tunes on Aphrodesia, “Sahara” is the most far-out.
-Employing a Middle Eastern motif, it quickly goes raga, riding a tumbling caravan rhythm into abstract melodic territory, making the arid desert motif something of a trance-like state of mind.
+Of the three Ahbez tunes on Aphrodesia, “Sahara” is the most far-out, employing a Middle Eastern motif that rides a tumbling caravan rhythm into abstract melodic territory, making the arid desert motif something of a trance-like state of mind.
 Go on… get yourself lost in Ahbez’s most proto-psychedelic cut of the 1950s.
 You won’t regret it.

 2. “Nature Boy” — By now a million words have been spilled on “Nature Boy.”
 What’s left to say?
 It is one of popular music’s great standards.
 Nat “King” Cole’s 1948 hit version may be the definitive recording; though there are plenty of others to recommend, as it’s been covered in just about every conceivable genre, from jazz to rock to psychedelic, even reggae and ’80s new-wave.
 (I’d love to find a moog synth version though!!)
-Alas, my personal favorite has to be this 1960 recording (below) from Gardena Records by Don Reed and Lorelei.
-The latter moniker was employed by American International Pictures for the teenage mermaid character of 1965’s Beach Blanket Bingo, which compliments the Ahbez disc well.
+Alas, my personal favorite has to be this 1960 recording (below), from Gardena Records, by Don Reed and Lorelei.
+The latter moniker was employed by American International Pictures for the teenage mermaid character of 1965’s Beach Blanket Bingo which compliments this Ahbez disc well.
 Lorelei’s siren vocals on “Nature Boy” surely represent the deepest plunge into Neptune’s Kingdom.
-Alas, “Nature Boy” will likely remain Ahbez’s most beloved song.
+Alas “Nature Boy” will likely remain Ahbez’s most beloved song.